Nebojsa Nakicenovic

 Nebojsa Nakicenovic (also Nebojša Nakićenović) (born 1949, Belgrade, (former) Yugoslavia) is an energy economist.

 Biography

 He is Former Deputy Director General/ Deputy CEO of the International Institute for Applied System Analysis (IIASA) in Laxenburg, Austria and former Full Professor of Energy Economics at the Vienna University of Technology, Austria.
 He is originally from Montenegro and is now citizen of Austria.

 He holds a bachelor's degree (B.A.) in Economics, from Princeton University, Princeton, NJ, United States, Masters (M.A.) and Doctorate Degree (Ph.D) in Economics and Computer Science from the University of Vienna, Austria, and a Doctorate Degree (Ph.D.)
 Honoris Causa in Engineering Sciences, from the Russian Academy of Sciences, Moscow, Russia.
 In 2018, Nakicenovic was inducted into the International Academy for Systems and Cybernetic Sciences.

+Nakicenovic contributed to a 1981 classic on sustainable energy policies.